panzhang666/Differential-expression-analsyis/README.md

-# Differential-expression-analsyis
-# differentially expressed genes between two group.
+# Differential-expression-analsyis between two groups
 # Dataset: 26608 genes * 14 sample
          1-7 samples are from case group
          8-14 samples are from control group